 We strongly encourage professional diagnosis before ordering replacement modules to avoid unnecessary parts replacement.

-3. OTA Updates & Long-Term Support
+3. OTA Updates and Long-Term Support

 Modern GM platforms — especially Global B and Ultium-based vehicles — receive periodic OTA (over-the-air) updates that can change: